 B2B lead generation services handle the prospecting work your sales team doesn't have time for, finding qualified prospects and booking meetings so your reps can focus on closing deals.
-This guide shows you how these services work, what they cost, and how to pick one that grows your pipeline.
+This guide covers the top providers, how these services work, what they cost, and how to pick one that grows your pipeline.

 What Are B2B Lead Generation Services?